When We Have Different Dreams

 But our vibrational system doesn’t work that way.

 President Obama was inspired by Gandhi as an example of one who held true to his values without slipping into intolerance or dogma.
 Obama points to Dr. King and Abraham Lincoln as men who “applied their faith to a larger canvas without allowing that faith to metastasize into something hurtful.”

 And he talks about his time as a Senator in Illinois where he “learned to disagree without being disagreeable; to seek compromise while holding fast to those principles that can never be compromised; and to always assume the best in people instead of the worst.”
 (Here’s a link to a lovely article where those quotes were pulled.)

-When I wrote about my experience with Power Places, I did it initially from a place of empowerment and freedom.
+When I wrote about my experience with this company, I did it initially from a place of empowerment and freedom.
 Once I realized I was engaged in a fight I didn’t want to fight, it was easy to step out of it, knowing it’s not my job to impose (my idea of) justice in the world.
 Law of attraction works all that out.

 Do we need to squash someone else’s dreams or desires in order to achieve our own?
 No, even when they’re drastically different.